 Guidance on what is safe is provided in the PPG and the Defra and Environment Agency R&D 'Flood Risk Assessment Guidance for New Development' FD2320.
-The Environment Agency 'Flood Risk Emergency Plans for New Developments 82 also sets out how to consider emergency plans for flooding as part of the planning process.
+The Environment Agency 'Flood Risk Emergency Plans for New Developments also sets out how to consider emergency plans for flooding as part of the planning process and states that new development should not increase the burden on the Emergency Services or expose them to hazardous flooding when attempting to assist users of new developments.